Gabiiiiiii22/Creative-coding-major-project/README.md

 This yields a **moving vertical band** that interacts with the underlying composition and with the mouse glow.

-## 7. Changes I made to the group code
+## Changes I made to the group code

 Compared to the original group code, I:

-1. **Extended the Block class**
+**Extended the Block class**
 - Added extra parameters to `display(cellSize, mode, activeCol)` to support animation.
 - Implemented distance-based brightness changes and train-column highlighting.

-2. **Updated LayoutGrid.display()**
+**Updated LayoutGrid.display()**
 - Now forwards `mode` and `activeCol` to each block to coordinate the animation across the entire grid.

-3. **Added animation state to sketch.js**
+**Added animation state to sketch.js**
 - Global variables: `animationMode` and `trainProgress`.
 - Modified `draw()` to compute the active column when in train mode.
 - Added a `keyPressed()` function to toggle modes with the `T` key.

 The CSV data structure, color palette, and core grid logic remain consistent with the group’s shared foundation.

-## 5. Inspirations and references
+## Inspirations and references

 My animation is informed by:

-- **Piet Mondrian’s *Broadway Boogie Woogie***
+**Piet Mondrian’s *Broadway Boogie Woogie***
 The original painting suggests rhythm, movement, and music through its grid of coloured blocks.
 I was inspired by how a static composition can still imply motion and tempo.

-- **Sydney and global metro/rail maps**
+**Sydney and global metro/rail maps**
 The vertical and horizontal blocks echo train lines and city blocks.
 The moving column of light is a simplified, abstract representation of a train travelling across a network.

-- **Interactive light installations & data visualisations**
+**Interactive light installations & data visualisations**
 Many contemporary works (such as interactive façades or digital city maps) brighten or pulse in response to viewer presence or live data.
 I translated that idea into a **distance-based glow** around the cursor.

 These references influenced my decision to keep the layout itself fixed (respecting the group’s composition) while using **light, colour, and interaction** to bring it to life.

-## 8. External tools and techniques
+## External tools and techniques

 - The project uses **p5.js** (as required by the course).
 - The interaction patterns (mouse-driven distance, keyboard toggles) are built using standard p5.js functions such as `dist()`, `lerpColor()`, `keyPressed()`, and global mouse variables.
 - The idea of using **distance-based colour interpolation** is a common technique in generative art and interactive visualisation, adapted here specifically to fit our Mondrian-inspired, Sydney-based composition.

-No external libraries beyond p5.js are used in this individual version.
-Any conceptual inspirations (light installations, train networks, Mondrian’s work) are reflected through my own implementation and not copied as code.

----